 Barry Araújo Kolman brings energy and enthusiasm to the podium, making music that people—young and old—want to hear.
-The Shenandoah Symphony Orchestra, where he is currently Music Director and Conductor, sells out regularly and attracts top notch musicians from as far as 100 miles away.
+THE SHENANDOAH SYMPHONY ORCHESTRA, where he has been Music Director and Conductor for the last 25 years, sells out regularly and attracts top notch musicians from as far as 100 miles away.

 While he strives for musical perfection, Kolman does not believe symphony music needs to be stuffy and boring.
 His goal is to play music that appeals to the whole community tapestry, not just to music aficionados.